ko1/rubyhackchallenge/EN/4_bug.md

 #### Backport

-When latet development version (such as ruby 2.6.0dev) accepts the patch, we also want to apply the fix to older stable version such as Ruby 2.5 or Ruby 2.4.
+When the latest development version (such as ruby 2.6.0dev) accepts the patch, we also want to apply the fix to older stable versions such as Ruby 2.5 or Ruby 2.4.

 If you want to backport the issues, ask backporting at the ticket comment.